nanoporetech/tombo/docs/index.rst

 Naming
 ------

-Tombo Ahi is a Japanese name for albacore (the name of the Oxford Nanopore Technologies basecaller).
+Tombo Ahi is a Japanese name for albacore (the name of an Oxford Nanopore Technologies basecaller).
 So use albacore to identify canonical bases and then use Tombo to detect more exotic, non-canonical bases.

 --------
 Contents